WHYAMERICASUCKS.COM

 How the publishing model works

-The investigations pages function like public dossiers.
-They hold the issue framing, the source stacks, and the verified metrics that anchor later stories.
+Investigation pages hold the source stacks, issue timelines, and verified metrics that anchor later stories.
 The stories layer turns those records into readable reporting without severing the link back to the underlying filings, datasets, agency releases, and official tables.

 Section 03